Authentication Triggers

 onTokenRefresh is the only authentication trigger whose return value is fed back into token generation.

-import { defineFunction } from '@edgebase/shared';
+import { defineFunction } from '@edge-base/shared';

 export default defineFunction({